-t is the parents' res changes or needs thr keep the school apprised chool year. d of new Permission is hereby granted to school personnel to administer the following over-the-counter medications: (circle) Ibuprofen: Y/N Acetaminophen: Y/N Benadryl Y/N Neosporin Topical Y/N Benadryl Topical Y/N Cough Drops Y/N 1 s/Guardian's Name ONSENT TO TREAT : Parent's/Guardia v zignavar v minor surgical serious illness, attending phys If said physicia the wellbeing I treatment, x-ray ex the need for major solician will make every an is unable to reach aminations, or surgery, or sign y reasonable att me, I authorize cian to proceed with any immunization for my conficient accidental injury tempt to contact me quice him/her to provide the to personnel permission to hild.
-In the event of , I understand that the kly and expeditiously. reatment necessary for s/Guardian's Name Parent's/Guardia n's Signature
+Please note: It is the parents' responsibility to keep the school apprised of new information, changes or needs throughout the school year.
+Permission is hereby granted to school personnel to administer the following over-the-counter medications: (circle) Ibuprofen: Y/N Acetaminophen: Y/N Benadryl Y/N Neosporin Topical Y/N Benadryl Topical Y/N Cough Drops Y/N N Print Parent's s/Guardian's Name Parent's/Guardia n's Signature MEDICAL CO ONSENT TO TREAT . minor surgical serious illness attending phys If said physicia the wellbeing I treatment, x-ray ex , the need for major s sician will make every an is unable to reach aminations, or surgery, or sign y reasonable att me, I authorize cian to proceed with any immunization for my conficient accidental injury tempt to contact me quice him/her to provide the to personnel permission to hild.
+In the event of , I understand that the kly and expeditiously. reatment necessary for Print Parent? s/Guardian's Name Parent's/Guardia n's Signature